amusecode/amuse/doc/install/install-prerequisites-fedora.rst

 	> python --version
 	Python 2.6.2

-If this failes with an error or a version before 2.6, please install python first(the package is called ``python``).
+If this fails with an error or a version before 2.6, please install python first(the package is called ``python``).
 You also need the ``python-devel`` development package.
 To install it, do::